-Objective Strategy Maintain and create recreation and tourism In the short term, use profits from timber opportunities. harvesting and external funding to initiate enhanced recreation and tourism management.
-Generate user fees and negotiate partnerships to ensure the long term sustainability of recreation and tourism management.
-Schedule harvesting and road building activities to coincide with construction and maintenance of recreation facilities, while avoiding operating during periods of high tourist use.
-Plan for roads to provide access to key recreation areas, while avoiding road development in certain backcountry or primitive recreation settings.
+Objective Strategy Update/Comment Formatted Table Maintain and create In the short term, use profits from Entered into a recreation site recreation and tourism timber harvesting and external management agreement with opportunities. funding to initiate enhanced MOF to maintain 4 summer recreation and tourism recreation sites and access to 3 management. winter trail heads.
+Achieved through Forest Investment Account funding and MCFC profits.
+Have done major site enhancement at La Salle Lake and purchased snowmobile warming/safety cabin for Bell Mountain.
+Generate user fees and negotiate Have provided firewood and partnerships to ensure the long recreation sites free of charge. term sustainability of recreation Have resisted idea of taking over and tourism management. snowmobile trail grooming responsibilities from Chamber of Commerce.
+Schedule harvesting and road Have avoided salvage activities building activities to coincide with during summer months in areas construction and maintenance of that would impact lodge/resort recreation facilities, while operators (on request). avoiding operating during periods of high tourist use.
+Plan for roads to provide access to Have minimized road key recreation areas, while construction during probationary avoiding road development in license.
+Will plan more road certain backcountry or primitive construction now that we have recreation settings. secured long-term tenure.

 Ensure harvesting operations provide viewpoints and interpretive forest areas, while maintaining an acceptable viewscape.
+Will do.
 Assess the results of the Recreation Emphasis Scenario, as modeled by the Robson Valley Enhanced Forest Management Pilot Project.
+Haven't done to date.
+Ongoing.